Chart Color Schemes

 The level of residential development activity in Strathfield South is very low in comparison to the average area assessed nationally by AreaSearch

-Strathfield South averaged approximately 9 new dwelling approvals annually over the past five financial years ending June 2021, totalling an estimated 45 homes.
-As of April 2026, 4 approvals have been recorded.
-The area's population has declined during this period, suggesting that new supply has kept pace with demand, offering buyers good choice.
-Developers focus on the premium segment, with new dwellings valued at around $750,000 on average.
+AreaSearch analysis of ABS building approval numbers shows Strathfield South averaged around 9 new dwelling approvals annually over the past 5 financial years to June 2021, totalling an estimated 45 homes.
+As of June 2026, 6 approvals have been recorded.
+The area has experienced population decline, with new supply likely keeping up with demand, offering good choice to buyers.
+New dwellings are developed at an average expected construction cost value of $750,000, indicating a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development